meilisearch/documentation/learn/getting_started/main_features.md

 }
 ```

+**By default, MeiliSearch returns only the first 20 results for a search query.**

 ### Web interface

 MeiliSearch offers an out-of-the-box web interface where you can test MeiliSearch interactively.
 You can access it on your browser at: `http://127.0.0.1:7700`.